-The subject choice exercise will be conducted in October 2022.
+The subject choice exercise will be conducted from 22 to 28 October 2025.
 Students will log onto an online portal to exercise their options.
-Please refer to the timeline on page 1 for more details.
+Please refer to the timeline on page 2 for more details.

 Q2.
 If my child/ward is not allocated the combination/elective of choice, can we appeal?

 Yes.
-The appeal can be conducted online from 9 - 13 Nov 2022 once the subject choice results are released.
+The appeal can be conducted online from 05 to 09 November 2025 once the subject choice results are released.